Are you Interested in Computers and Networking?

 MTTI is a CompTIA Authorized Partner Program

 CompTIA recognizes MTTI as a training facility that provides the most comprehensive certification exam preparation.
-During the program, you will be preparing and practicing to take the A+ Certification exam, which is a credential that is highly valued by many employers.
+During the program, you will be preparing for CompTia A+ Certification, which is a credential that is highly valued by many employers.

-The A+ Certification exam is the industry standard for computer support technicians.
+CompTIA A+ Certification is the industry standard for computer support technicians.
 Two exams are necessary to be certified:

 Get more details about our Computer Service/Network Technician program and MTTI’s tool bonus.